FREE GROCERY GUIDE

 ...but what you may not realize is that rice has a dark secret, and as a thyroid patient, it's one you need to know about.

 In this blog post and episode of the Thryoid-Healthy Bites Podcast, we'll unravel the truth about rice and its impact on thyroid health.
-Read, watch, or listen to the full story below to get empowered and ready to embrace a safe and thyroid-healthy approach to rice.
+Read, watch, or listen to the full story below to get empowered and ready to embrace a more safe and thyroid-healthy approach to rice.

 We'll Cover: